-• 6:m0 = 175.

-change the top mass, which by default is 171 GeV.

-- PartonLevel:FSR = off switch off final-state radiation. - PartonLevel: ISR = off switch off initial-state radiation. - PartonLevel:MPI = off switch off multiparton interactions. - Tune:pp = 3 (or other values between 1 and 17) different combined tunes, in particular to radiation and multiparton interactions parameters.
-In part this reflects that no generator is perfect, and also not all data is perfect, so different emphasis will result in different optima. - Random:setSeed = on Random:seed = 123456789 all runs by default use the same random-number sequence, for reproducibility, but you can pick any number between 1 and 900,000,000 to obtain a unique sequence.
+- 6:m0 = 175. change the top mass, which by default is 173 GeV. - PartonLevel:FSR = off switch off final-state radiation. - PartonLevel: ISR = off switch off initial-state radiation. - PartonLevel:MPI = off switch off multiparton interactions. - Tune:pp = 20 (or other values between 1 and 32) different combined tunes, in particular to radiation and multiparton interactions parameters.
+In part this reflects that no generator is perfect, and also not all data is perfect, so different emphasis will result in different optima.